phdru/m_librarian/docs/command_line.rst

     ml-search.py -i author -s duck -n mack

-Search and print a list of authors whose surname starts with "duck", and name starts with "mack", case insensitive.
+Search and print a list of authors whose surname starts with "duck" and name starts with "mack", case insensitive.

+With one option `-d` it also prints database id.

 Book search